oracle/terraform-provider-oci/website/docs/d/email_senders.html.markdown

 ---

 # Data Source: oci_email_senders
-The Senders data source allows access to the list of OCI senders
+The `oci_email_senders` data source allows access to the list of OCI senders

 Gets a collection of approved sender email addresses and sender IDs.